RoccoLoxPrograms/CelticCE/docs/dcefunctions.rst

 ------------

-.. function:: TextRect: det(15, low, high, x, y, width, height)
+.. function:: FillRect: det(15, low, high, x, y, width, height)

     Draw a filled, colored rectangle on the screen.
 This command can also be used to draw an individual pixel by setting the width and height to 1, or a line by setting either the width or height to 1.